leewheel/mod-ollama-chat/README.md

-# AzerothCore Module: mod-ollama-chat
+# AzerothCore + Playerbots Module: mod-ollama-chat

 > [!CAUTION]
 > This module is very early stages and can bog down your server due to the nature of running local LLM.
 Please proceed with this in mind.

 ## Overview

-***mod-ollama-chat*** is an AzerothCore module that enhances the built-in Player Bots system by integrating external language model (LLM) support via the Ollama API.
-This module enables player bots to generate dynamic, in-character chat responses using advanced natural language processing.
+***mod-ollama-chat*** is an AzerothCore module that enhances the Player Bots module by integrating external language model (LLM) support via the Ollama API.
+This module enables player bots to generate dynamic, in-character chat responses using advanced natural language processing locally on your computer (or remotely hosted).
 Bots are enriched with personality traits, random chatter triggers, and context-aware replies that mimic the language and lore of World of Warcraft.

 ## Features